Tnixc/Tnixc/README.md

 English/中文 ok

-~ I'm interested in frontend development, open source, and UI/UX.
+- I'm interested in frontend development, open source, and UI/UX.

-~ Looking into javascript frameworks and how they work(a lot to be done here)
+- Mainly work with typescript and frontend adjacent stuff.

-~ Also using Java for some other stuff(but I'm really bad at it)
+- Also using Java for some other stuff(but I'm really bad at it)

-~ I'm curious about a lot of things, and a fan of [catppuccin](https://github.com/catppuccin)
+- I'm curious about a lot of things, and a fan of [catppuccin](https://github.com/catppuccin)

 ### Languages:
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)